apache/skywalking/docs/en/setup/backend/backend-meter.md

 The file is written in YAML format, defined by the scheme described below.
 Brackets indicate that a parameter is optional.

-A example can be found [here](../../../../oap-server/server-bootstrap/src/main/resources/meter-receive-config/spring.yaml)
+A example can be found [here](../../../../oap-server/server-bootstrap/src/main/resources/meter-receive-config/spring.yaml).
+If you're using Spring sleuth, you could use [Spring Sleuth Setup](spring-sleuth-setup.md).

 ### Meters configure